guettli/scrum/README.md

 The daily helps to foster collective intelligence (if the team is small and if it is ok to interrupt the speaker).

-Google Forms.
-This way the participants don't see what the other participants write.
+You need a tool, so that, the participants don't see what the other participants write.
 They need to think on their own first.

 Later you can share your screen and everybody can see the answers of all participants.

 If you know a cool open source tool to foster collective intelligence, then please let me know!

+# Prepare a meeting with a short Survey

+A Jamboard is great for ad-hoc brainstorming.
+But it has the disadvantage that you see the text of other participants immideately.
+This means relaxed slow-thinking people might get influenced by the text of excited fast-thinking people.

+You want collective-intelligence, not group-think.

+A simple form to gather the ideas of each indiviual makes sense.
+For example [Google Forms](https://docs.google.com/forms)

+If you ask people to please fill in the form **before** a meeting this increases the quality since people get prepared for the meeting.

 # Personal Feedback Retro